Showing all 13 results

-Therefore, when you buy flower buds, you’re simply buying the cured flowering buds that naturally exist on the hemp plant.
+Therefore, when you buy CBD flower buds near you, actually you’re buying the cured flowering buds that naturally exist on the hemp plant.
 This means that you’re receiving a product that’s hemp in its most natural form.
-These buds are dried and arrive loose, as you can use them in a number of ways.
+In addition, these buds are dried and arrive loose, as you can use them in a number of ways.

 Farm Fresh CBD with a Familiar Look

 While CBD Flower appears almost identical to typical THC-heavy cannabis buds, CBD Flower Buds bring all the benefits to the table.
 Plus, without the THC high.
-This is all by design, as modern agriculture has made it possible for farmers to cultivate a CBD-rich hemp flower to supply the growing market of people looking to access the incredible natural benefits of hemp without a psychoactive experience.
-Organic farms specializing in growing and sourcing pesticide-free CBD Flower strains are on the rise.
-Especially, in evergreen states like Oregon that present an incredible hemp growing climate.
+But, of course, this is all by design, as modern agriculture has made it possible for farmers to cultivate a CBD-rich hemp flower to supply the growing market of people looking to access the incredible natural benefits of hemp without a psychoactive experience.
+As a result, organic farms specializing in growing and sourcing pesticide-free CBD Flower strains are on the rise.
+Especially in evergreen states like Oregon that present an incredible hemp-growing climate.

 An Entourage Effect that Rolls Deep

 Many full-spectrum CBD oils and products bring an entourage of plant compounds.
 However, they still leave some major players on the cutting room floor.
-Unaltered hemp is a trove of natural aromatic compounds called “terpenes”.
+For example, unaltered hemp is a trove of natural aromatic compounds called “terpenes.”

 CBD Flower keeps the gang together in its most full-spectrum, natural, pristine, plucked-from-the-plant form.
 Keep in mind that while THC has been effectively farmed out of CBD Flower strains featured here, most products carry a subtle disclaimer with respect to passing drug tests.
 However, the testimonials generally speak for the products integrity.